FrankVerdi/PypeIt/doc/dev/development.rst

 ----

-We encourage anyone to help us develop the PypeIt code base to better suit your needs and to improve its algorithms.
-If you do so, please follow this list of procedures and guidelines.
-In particular, please note our :ref:`codeconduct`.
+We, of course, welcome and encourage community development of PypeIt.
+All code contributors are expected to follow our :ref:`codeconduct` and these development guidelines.

 Installation
 ------------

-If you plan to develop/alter the PypeIt code directly, you should install the code from source; see :ref:`developer_install`.
+If you plan to develop/alter the PypeIt code directly, you should install the code from source from a fork of the main respository; see :ref:`developer_install`.

 For simplicity in the discussion below, I refer to the directory with your installation as ``$PYPEIT_DIR``.